michaelballantyne/hosted-minikanren/demos/icfp2024/README.md

 [A trivial "demonstration-purposes" compiler](./minikanren-spec-compiler.rkt).
 For illustrating the language implementation code examples from the paper itself.

+[Tests for the "demonstration-purposes" compiler](./test-compiler.rkt).
+Tests specifically for the aforementioned demonstration compiler.

 [A `matche` implementation corresponding to that from the paper](../../racket-matche.rkt) The `matche` examples themselves are in `paper-code.kt`

 ## Compiler implementation correspondence